Parental benefit in Denmark

 If you are self-employed, you can receive parental benefit if you meet the following conditions at the start of each period of absence:

-• You have worked at least 18.5 hours a week during at least six of the past twelve months.
+• You have worked at least 18.5 hours a week for at least six of the past twelve months.

 • You have worked for the last month before going on leave.